Pisces (astrology): Background

 Ptolemy described Alpha Piscium as the point where the cords joining the two fish are knotted together.
 The astrological symbol shows the two fishes captured by a string, typically by the mouth or the tails.
 The fish are usually portrayed swimming in opposite directions; this represents the duality within the Piscean nature.
 They are ruled by the planet Jupiter (Neptune in modern astrology).
-Although they appear as a pair, the name of the sign in all languages originally referred to only one fish with the exception of Greek, Romanian, Bulgarian, Dutch, Hungarian, Latvian, Lithuanian and Italian.
+Although they appear as a pair, the name of the sign in all languages originally referred to only one fish with the exception of Greek, Ukrainian, Polish, Romanian, Bulgarian, Russian, Dutch, Swedish, Hungarian, Latvian, Lithuanian, Italian and Portuguese.
 Pisces is the mutable water sign of the zodiac.

 Mythology

 Divine associations with Pisces include Poseidon/Neptune, Aphrodite, Eros, Typhon, Vishnu and the Sumerian goddess Inanna.